ietf-wg-nmop/Logistic/IAB Workshop.md

 - What do implementations and deployments look like today?

-- If there are any issues experienced during implementation, what are they?
+- What issues did operators encounter during implementation?

+- What IETF network management standards are operators deploying today?

-- Do operators deploy designs that are based upon IETF network management standards?
+- How are existing IETF network management standards insufficient for operators' needs?

-- If not, do operators think that further specifications that would document key features or requirements should be worked on and published (possibly by the IETF)?
+- What additional features or requirements do operators feel need to be standardized (possibly by the IETF)?

-- Are there any alternate solutions that better fit the operators' needs than those that exist today (including those that rely upon IETF standards)?
+- What alternative (i.e., non-IETF) solutions are being deployed that better fit operators' needs?

 # Laying a path for the future of Network Management